On a certain day in July, the destination I chose for my photo shoot wasBitchu Matsuyama Castle in Takahashi City, Okayama Prefecture.

 Outlook for the future

-Mount Gagyu is over 400 meters above sea level.
-The next time it rains, the entire mountain will likely be shrouded in mist .
+Mount Gagyū is over 400 meters high.
+The next time it rains,the entire mountain will probably be shrouded in fog.

-I believe that this will be the time to capture some fantastical footage.
+I believe that's when I'll be able to capture some truly fantastical footage.

 🐱Bonus: I met Sanjyu-rou, the Cat Lord of the Castle!